KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 # AtomicDEX

 Komodo’s decentralized exchange, AtomicDEX, allows people to trade cryptocurrency coins without a counterparty risk.
 The protocol is open source and trading is available for any coin that any developers choose to connect to AtomicDEX.
 The parent project, Komodo, freely provides AtomicDEX technology through open-source philosophy.

 Our service fully realizes decentralized order matching, trade clearing, and settlement.
 The order-matching aspect uses a low-level pubkey-to-pubkey messaging protocol, and the final settlement is executed through an atomic cross-chain protocol.
-Like any exchange, our decentralized alternative requires liquidity, and we provide methods and incentives therein.

 ## Introduction